Mitten wir im Leben sind: History

 The Latin antiphon "Media vita in morte sumus" dates back to the 11th century.
 A German version appeared in Salzburg in 1456.
 Martin Luther added in 1524 two stanzas following the same scheme.
 The hymn appeared first that year in Eyn geystlich Gesangk Buchleyn, (booklet of spiritual song), collected by Johann Walter with a melody that Walter adapted from the antiphon.
 The same year it appeared also in Eyn Enchiridion in Erfurt, titled "Der Lobsanck / Mitten wir ym leben synd."
 (The song of praise /).

 Catherine Winkworth translated Luthers hymn to English in 1862, titled "In the Midst of Life".
 A translation titled "In the Very Midst of Life" appeared in 1941 in The Lutheran Hymnal.
 It has appeared in hymnals of various denominations.
 The song is part of the Protestant hymnal Evangelisches Gesangbuch as EG 518.
 The first stanza is included in the Catholic hymnal Gotteslob as GL 503.
+As of 2023, an English translation entitled "In the Midst of Earthly Life" was included in the Wisconsin Synod hymnal.